MicrosoftDocs/cpp-docs/docs/standard-library/pointer-to-unary-function-class.md

 ---
 # pointer_to_unary_function Class

 Converts a unary function pointer into an adaptable unary function.
+Deprecated in C++11, removed in C++17.

 ## Syntax